restacksyj/dotfiles/README.md

 # mac-setup
 My MacOS configurations.
-Makes it easy when I switch machines
+Makes it easy when I switch machines.

 ## Configs
 These include iTerm, tmux and vim configuration files